 The five pretty villages of Cinque Terre and the hiking trails that connect them are becoming increasingly popular.
 So much so that there are plans in future to limit the number of visitors in summer.
 However, visiting in during the winter is a different story, and the ideal time to visit Cinque Terre with your dog.

 It was a rainy, stormy day when we arrived by train at Manarola in mid-January, and barely any tourists were around.
 This also meant many of the tourists shops and most of the restaurants were closed.
 (Luckily our Airbnb host was quick to point out which restaurants in the village were still open.)
 But the next day dawned bright and sunny, and it was perfect for exploring the coastline with our dog.

 As well as keeping visitor numbers down, the trails between the villages are a lot more pleasant to walk during the cooler days of winter, or cooler periods of spring or fall.
 We didn’t do much hiking, as Schnitzel was still recovering from his IVDD and required carrying, but with the steep ascents and rough track underfoot, it was tough enough without the summer heat.

-If you’re looking for gentler walks, take the 1km Via Dell’Amore walk between Riomaggiore to Manarola (once it re-opens, probably in 2019) or stroll along the paved paths of Monterosso.
+If you’re looking for gentler walks, take the 1km Via Dell’Amore walk between Riomaggiore to Manarola (which was closed due to a landslide during our visit, but has since reopened) or stroll along the paved paths of Monterosso.

 6. Discover the Hill-Top Towns of Tuscany